 Cons: Pretty expensive, dull color, dim display, spongy, bouncy keyboard, fragile frame, relatively poor quality to price ratio.

 HP Pavilion x360

 Product Description: Going for just under $400, the only downside to this tablet-laptop hybrid is the relatively poor native resolution of 1366×768.
-With its 1.9-GHz Intel M-Y510c CPU, Intel HD Graphics card, SSD drive, and 4 GB of RAM that can be upgraded to 8, this is perhaps one of the best laptops for college students on this list.
+With its 1.9-GHz Intel M-Y510c CPU, Intel HD Graphics card, SSD drive, and 8 GB of RAM, so this is perhaps one of the best laptops for college students on this list.

 However, what makes this product truly special is the very elegant and modern frame, which is convertible and can be easily adapted into a wide array of shapes.
 Of course, the keyboard can also be removed altogether, allowing the Pavilion x360 to serve as a highly performant tablet.

 Pros: Superior, high-quality audio performance, very stylish and elegant, convertible frame, very high performance, very satisfactory battery life, small and easily transportable, extremely advantageous quality to price ratio.